AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 >[!TAB Image generation]

-In the example below, learn how to leverage the AI Assistant to optimize and improve your assets, ensuring a more user-friendly experience.
+In the example below, learn how to leverage the AI Assistant for Content Accelerator to optimize and improve your assets, ensuring a more user-friendly experience.

 1. After creating and configuring your email campaign, click **[!UICONTROL Edit content]**.